House Rules of the Game

 Referee cards (time penalties)

-- verbal abuse, from the bench, directed at the referee can result in either a blue, yellow or red card for the bench, at the referee’s discretion
+- Verbal abuse, from the bench or stands, directed at the referee can result in either a blue, yellow or red card for the bench player or audience, at the referee’s discretion.

 Fouls & Misconduct Unique to Indoor Soccer